smarkets/marge-bot/README.md

 because merge requests can be tested together, but because marge-bot will ensure the whole set of merge requests is mergeable first.
 This includes, for example, checking if a merge request is marked as WIP, or does not have enough approvals.
 Essentially, users get faster feedback if there is an issue.

-This is currently an experimental feature.
+Note that you probably won't need this unless you have tens of merge requests a day (or extremely slow CI).

 ### How it works